leakespeake/packer/README.md

 # packer
-Various packer builds against vSphere, AWS and GCP

-**COMMUNICATORS**
-The mechanism used to upload files, execute scripts, etc - with the machine being created.
-Communicators are configured within the builders section.
-Packer currently supports **SSH** or **WinRM**
+Various Packer templates for image builds against vSphere, AWS and GCP - Packer currently supports **SSH** or **WinRM** to upload files, execute scripts, etc - these are configured within the **builders** section.
+The template JSON file contains the following distinct sections;

+**VARIABLES**
+Lets you parameterize your templates so that you can keep secrets out of them.
+Maximizes the portability of the template.
+Adheres to DRY principles.

 **BUILDERS**
 Builders are responsible for creating machines and generating images from them for various platforms.
 There are seperate builders for AWS, GCP, VMware etc.

 **PROVISIONERS**